waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Fossil Quest - Hypotheses Log
 - **Failed Hypotheses:**
     - The fossil is in an interactable rock.
     - The Hiker on 1F at (6,7) will move if shown the revived HELIX fossil Pokémon.
-(Result: Dialogue unchanged).
-    - The scientist in the Cinnabar Lab Fossil Room at (5,3) can 'un-revive' a fossil Pokémon.
-(Result: Dialogue was generic, asked for a fossil item).
-    - The scientist in the Cinnabar Lab Fossil Room at (8,3) can 'un-revive' a fossil Pokémon.
-(Result: Dialogue confirmed he only revives fossil items, does not reverse the process).
+    - The scientist in the Cinnabar Lab Fossil Room can 'un-revive' a fossil Pokémon.
     - Presenting the revived HELIX fossil Pokémon to the Rocket Grunt on B2F will trigger a new event.
-(Result: Dialogue unchanged, still demands a fossil item).
     - The 'fossil' the Rocket Grunt wants is the MOON STONE.
-(Reasoning: Wordplay and context of being in Mt.
-Moon).
-(Result: Dialogue unchanged).
     - A specific, non-fossil Pokémon from Mt.
 Moon (e.g., Geodude) will satisfy the Grunt.
-(Reasoning: Subverting expectations by reinterpreting 'fossil').
-(Result: Dialogue unchanged).
     - The Hiker on Mt.
 Moon 1F at (6,7) is part of a chained quest.
-(Reasoning: Two path-blockers in one dungeon is suspicious).
-(Result: Dialogue unchanged, even with different Pokémon in party).
     - The 'fossil' the Grunt wants must be stolen from the Pewter City Museum of Science.
-(Reasoning: Suggested by puzzle_solver_agent).
-(Result: Interacting with both fossil exhibits yielded no item or event).
     - The move 'Dig' must be used on a specific, unmarked tile within Mt.
 Moon to unearth the other fossil.
-(Reasoning: Suggested by puzzle_solver_agent).
-(Result: Systematically checked all reachable ground tiles on 1F with no success.
-The move consistently teleports the player out of the cave).
     - The Rocket Grunt will accept a Pokémon nicknamed 'fossil'.
-(Reasoning: Suggested by puzzle_solver_agent).
-(Result: Dialogue unchanged).
-    - The 'fossil' the Rocket Grunt wants is a bone-related item from the Pokémon Tower in Lavender Town, likely a Thick Club or Rare Bone.
-(Result: Reached the top floor (7F) of the tower.
-No items or relevant NPCs were found.
-Hypothesis failed.)
+    - The 'fossil' the Rocket Grunt wants is a bone-related item from the Pokémon Tower in Lavender Town.
     - The Hiker on Mt.
-Moon 1F at (6,7) will trade you for your revived fossil Pokémon, giving you the other fossil in return.
-(Result: Dialogue unchanged, still says "Kids like you shouldn't be here!").
+Moon 1F at (6,7) will trade you for your revived fossil Pokémon.

-- **New Hypotheses (from puzzle_solver_agent - Turn 209957):**
+    - One of the ladders that leads to a dead end must be entered and exited a specific number of times (e.g., three times) to change its destination.
+(Result: Tested on ladder at (26,16).
+No change in destination after 3 cycles).

+- **Active Hypotheses:**
-    - **Hypothesis 1:** The scientist in the Cinnabar Lab will provide a 'replica' fossil or the other, unchosen fossil after being shown a fully-evolved version of the fossil he revived.
+    - **(from Turn 209957):** The scientist in the Cinnabar Lab will provide a 'replica' fossil or the other, unchosen fossil after being shown a fully-evolved version of the fossil he revived.
-    - **Hypothesis 5 (Active):** The other fossil (the one you didn't pick) has respawned at its original location, but only after a specific flag is triggered, like re-battling the Super Nerd.
+    - **(from Turn 209957):** The other fossil (the one you didn't pick) has respawned at its original location, but only after a specific flag is triggered, like re-battling the Super Nerd.
+    - **(from Turn 210894 - High Priority):** There is a hidden, one-way passage concealed in a wall on 1F that leads to a different section of the lower floors.
+    - **(from Turn 210894):** A specific, seemingly mundane rock in Mt.
+Moon is a disguised ladder that can only be activated by having a Clefairy in the first slot of the party.
+    - **(from Turn 210894):** The Escape Rope item is scripted to function differently within Mt.
+Moon, acting as a warp to the central B2F area instead of the cave entrance.
 - **New Hypotheses (from puzzle_solver_agent - Turn 210894):**
     - **Hypothesis 1 (High Priority):** There is a hidden, one-way passage concealed in a wall on 1F that leads to a different section of the lower floors.
     - **Hypothesis 2:** A specific, seemingly mundane rock in Mt.
 Moon is a disguised ladder that can only be activated by having a Clefairy in the first slot of the party.